christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ## Cluster setup
 The HMS O2 cluster has ~7000 nodes with 32 cores and 256 GB RAM each.
 It's managed by the [Slurm job scheduler](https://wiki.rc.hms.harvard.edu/display/O2/O2).

+On Linux and Macs, log in from the terminal with `ssh <eCommons username>@o2.hms.harvard.edu`

+My home directory is at `/home/ch220`, as ch220 is my eCommons username.
+Quota is 100 GB.

+The Cepko Lab group folder is at `/n/data2/hms/genetics/cepko` As of 2018-08, its quota is 10 TB.

 * Can request a max of 20 cores/node, but the more cores/memory requested, the longer the pend time.

-* To run an interactive session, I generally use `srun --pty -p interactive -c 8 --mem=64G -t 0-11:00 /bin/bash`.
+* To run an interactive session, I usually use `srun --pty -p interactive -c 8 --mem=64G -t 0-11:00 /bin/bash`.
 The interactive queue has a max of 12 hours.

 ### Directory structure